 High-Cholesterol Foods to Avoid

-According to the National Cancer Institute, these are the top food sources of cholesterol among people living in the U.S.: (3)
+Here are some of the top food sources of cholesterol among people living in the U.S.:

 - Eggs and egg mixed dishes — 25 percent